Berry

 Method

-Refrigerate in original packaging or shallow container with paper towels to absorb excess moisture
+Refrigerate in shallow containers with paper towels to absorb moisture; store in coldest section of refrigerator (32-35°F)

 Duration